chonton/cdi-cmd-config/README.md

  * Annotation driven command line parsing

 ### Multiple configuration objects
-It is possible to have multiple objects.
+It is possible to have multiple configured objects.
 Each object will be filled with its attributes defined in command line arguments.

 ### Extra attributes
 Attributes specified in the command line options without a corresponding configuration object attribute are ignored.